supervisely/docs/getting-started/connect-your-computer/README.md

 After you run Agent on your computer, Agent will automatically connect your server to Supervisely platform.
 You will see this information on the "Team Cluster" page.

-{% hint style="info" %} We only run the tasks that you have explicitly started yourself on your agents.
-We will never use your nodes for the benefit of others. {% endhint %}
+{% hint style="info" %} Only you and your team members have access to your agents.
+So only tasks that you explicitly started yourself run on them.
+We will never use your nodes for our own benefit or the benefit of other users. {% endhint %}

 ![Team Cluster](team-cluster.png)